Minejerik/omegaflightprotocol/PROTOCOL.md

 ##### `offromclient.ReachedWaypoint`
 This contains the mission and waypoint index of the waypoint just reached, can be used for updating UI.

+##### `offromclient.DiscoveryReply`
+This message contains the protocol version of the client and can contain the name of the client's software.
+The name should be used for logging, and the version should be checked for compatibility.
+The version will be in the x.x.x format, if only the patch is changed, compatibility should work.
+If the minor version is changed, compatibility might work, but a warning should be shown to the user, and a message should be logged.
+If the major version changed, it should not allow flight, showing a full error stating this.

 ##### `ofcommon.Error`
 This is only being sent by the client, but may be sent by the server in the future, that is why it is in common.
 This contains an error, this is like `offromclient.Alert` but is more specific towards errors, containing an enum of possible errors.